Hamster-Powered-Studio/devblog/README.md

 This is a web blog repository for the organization **`Hamster Powered Studio`**.
 It was built mainly using [Next.js](https://nextjs.org/).

-Actual blog contents are uploaded here in the form of **`markdown`** files in the [posts](/posts) directory, which are parsed into html files that are statically generated with Next.js.
+Actual blog contents are uploaded here in the form of **`mdx`** files in the [posts](/posts) directory, which are parsed into html files that are statically generated with Next.js.

 If you are an author, you can take a look at [here](/posts/README.md) for detailed instructions on the markdown format.